fujinxiang/videojs-webrtc/README.md

-Videojs Tech from WebRtc Live Stream
+Videojs Tech for WebRtc Live Stream, like videojs-flvjs and videojs-hlsjs.

 you need add videojs and axios  before this